Gilby Clarke: 1994–1996: Pawnshop Guitars & Slash's Snakepit

 In 1994, he released his debut solo album Pawnshop Guitars on Virgin Records which featured contributions from several of his close friends.
-Ryan Roxie (Alice Cooper) on guitar, Will Effertz on Bass and Marc Danzeisen (Riverdogs, Little Caesar) Drums and backing vocals, also including all the then members of Guns N' Roses.
+Ryan Roxie (Alice Cooper, Electric Angels) on guitar, Will Effertz on Bass and Marc Danzeisen (Riverdogs, Little Caesar) Drums and backing vocals, also including all the then members of Guns N' Roses.
 It went gold in Argentina.

 Following the end of the Use Your Illusion Tour in 1993, Guns N' Roses guitarist Slash began recording demos of material that he had written during the tour, at his home studio with bandmate Matt Sorum.
 Clarke and Alice in Chains bassist Mike Inez soon started to come around to jam with them.
 They eventually recorded twelve demo songs.
 Eric Dover, live guitarist for Jellyfish, successfully auditioned to become the group's singer.
 Slash and Dover wrote the lyrics for all the tracks, except "Monkey Chow" which was contributed by Clarke and "Jizz da Pit" which is an instrumental written by both Slash and Inez.
 The album was released by Geffen Records in February 1995 charting at No. 70 on the Billboard 200.
 For the tour in support of the album, James LoMenzo and Brian Tichy, both members of Zakk Wylde's solo band, joined the band to replace Inez and Sorum who could not tour with the group due to other commitments.
 With Guns N' Roses regrouping to record a new album, Snakepit disbanded with Clarke resuming his solo career.

-1997-2006: Solo career & new projects
+1997-2006: Solo career and new projects

 Since then he has released another three solo albums, The Hangover, Rubber and 2002's Swag as well as the live album 99 Live.

 He formed the band Col. Parker with ex-Stray Cat Slim Jim Phantom and former touring additional GN'R keyboardist Teddy "Zig Zag" Andreadis, releasing the album Rock N Roll Music in 2001.

 In addition, he made a guest appearance on the L.A.
 Guns album Shrinking Violet, which he also produced.
 Clarke also produced The Bronx's self-titled album released in 2003 and Girlsplayboys debut album From Ritual to Romance in 2006, and L.A.
 Guns' 2001 album Man in the Moon.

-In 2002 Clarke worked with Nancy Sinatra on her album California Girl and a year later joined Heart on their national tour.
+In 2002, Clarke worked with Nancy Sinatra on her album California Girl and a year later joined Heart on their national tour.

 In 2005, he played along with the reformed MC5, joining original members Wayne Kramer, Dennis Thompson, and Michael Davis, along with new vocalist Handsome Dick Manitoba.